 The orphanages in the Brightside or Ingleside area were made for the children of Holyoke.
-The girls had a orphanage called the Mont Saint Vincent Asylum which was started in 1873.
+The girls had a orphanage called the Mount Saint Vincent Asylum which was started in 1880.
 The boys had an orphanage called the Holy Family Institute (or also known as Brightside) started in 1893.
+It was dedicated October 18 1893.
+From 1880 to 1893, both orphaned boys and girls were at the Mount Saint Vincent Asylum.
 Youngsters under two years of age had the Bethlehem Foundling Home.
 Children in the first two orphanages needed a school to attend and that was the Holy Family School – a Catholic school with the Sisters of Providence as teachers.
 The school was taken down in about the mid-1950s.

 The nuns that worked in Brightside had a convent here called Our Lady of Victory Convent.
 It was the home of the Warren Wilkinson family.
 The nuns took it over in 1893 and it lasted until 1960 when a fire destroyed it.

 stop 10 – Beaven Kelly Home for Aged Men

 This home was actually started at the girls orphanage location in 1893 (when the boys’ orphanage moved).
 The men finally got a home of their own in 1907.
 This house is now a respite.
 Read more at their LINK.
 Bishop Thomas Beaven started this home and named it after his parents – Thomas Beaven and Nancy Kelly.

 The first 10 stops were for the actual walking tour and you could enter the cemeteries and get close to the buildings.
 The next 5 stops (stops 11 to 15) are on private property and cannot be approached.

 stop 11 – Sisters of Providence Motherhouse